 Now comes the difficult part of actually generating that organic traffic, which will help make you money.
 Let’s look into the nitty-gritty of how this works.

-How to Build Your Domain Authority
+How to Scale Your Blog

 In order to get traffic to your blog, you need to tell people you exist.
 An easy way to check if you’re doing that is reviewing your Domain Authority (DA) score.
 The higher your domain authority, the better your SEO and therefore the more traffic you can expect to receive.
 More influence means more clients.

-You can see the results on aHrefs for a site I’m involved in.
+You can see the results on Ahrefs for a site I’m involved in.

 Your domain authority increases when other people link to your website.
 Essentially, the more this happens, the more the search algorithms think ‘these guys know what they’re talking about’.